-- A completed Engagement Summary must be completed by the developer and submitted with their planning application.
-This is a validation requirement and the planning application will remain invalid until it has been submitted.
-The Engagement Summary will be made public on our Planning Register website alongside the planning application. - All Engagement Summary documents will be placed on the Planning Register with the planning application. - We will monitor the number of Early Engagement Strategies and Engagement Summaries that we receive. - The submission of an Early Engagement Strategy, Engagement Summary and Equalities Assessment will be monitored at validation stage. - We will review the development consultation process including best practice guidance.
+- An Engagement Summary must be submitted by the developer with their planning application.
+This is a validation requirement and The planning application will remain invalid until it has been submitted.
+The Engagement Summary will be made public on our Planning Register website alongside the planning application. - All Engagement Summary documents will be placed on the Planning Register with the planning application. - We will monitor the number of Early Engagement Strategies, EINA and Engagement Summaries that we receive. - The submission of an Engagement Summary and Equalities Impact and Needs Analysis will be monitored at validation stage. - We will keep the DCC requirements under review including best practice guidance.